-Sponsored Voluntary Legal Insurance Plan)
+Subject: Voluntary Legal Insurance Plan

 This letter will confirm and document certain understandings and representations of the parties in connection with the settlement of the 1994-97 collective bargaining agreement (the "Agreement") between the City of Columbus, Ohio and the Communications Workers of America (CWA) Local 4502.
-Specifically, CWA is desirous of providing a voluntary group legal services plan to full-time members of the City bargaining units with the premiums to be paid entirely by participating members of those bargaining units and, to that end, has requested that the City grant it one payroll deduction slot for the voluntary deduction of monthly premiums from participating bargaining unit members' wages.
+Specifically, CWA is desirous of providing a voluntary group legal services plan to full-time members of the bargaining unit with the premiums to be paid entirely by participating members of the bargaining unit and, to that end, has requested that the City grant it one payroll deduction slot for the voluntary deduction of monthly premiums from participating bargaining unit members' wages.
 As part of the resolution of the parties' Agreement, the City has agreed to provide CWA with a payroll deduction slot for this purpose, in accordance with the following terms and conditions:

 - 1. The group legal services plan sponsored by CWA will be the complete and sole responsibility of CWA to process, administer and monitor. - 2.
-The City will provide CWA access to an available payroll deduction slot (one deduction slot for use by the CWA City bargaining units) and will facilitate enrollment by eligible bargaining unit members of CWA in individual City departments by agreeing to have payroll clerks process the payroll deduction authorizations for the CWA-sponsored group legal services plan.
+The City will provide CWA access to an available payroll deduction slot (one deduction slot for use by the CWA bargaining unit) and will facilitate enrollment by eligible bargaining unit members of CWA in individual City departments by agreeing to have payroll clerks process the payroll deduction authorizations for the group legal services plan.